ecos-platypus/shim-review/README.md

 - `100_disable_allowlist.patch`: Our shim should only load PEs signed with the EV certificate embedded in the shim.
 The `check_allowlist` method was disabled (= it always returns `EFI_NOT_FOUND` and sets the verification method to `VERIFIED_BY_NOTHING`) to prevent loading of PEs trusted via `db` or `MokList`.
 - `101_load_default_second_stage.patch`: We always want to use the default loader (set via `DEFAULT_LOADER` during the build) as second stage.
 We disable the code for dynamic second stage loader detection as it is not required and may cause issues with removable media.
+- `102_force_secure_mode.patch`: We force shim to run in secure mode so that the signature of the second stage loader is always verified against our embedded code signing certificate.

 GRUB: